maheshbansod/ai.nvim/README.md

 -> Add your message on a line starting with `User: `
 -> Messages go to the LLM and a response is appended to the buffer.

+You can refer to a specific file in the chat as `@file:<file path>` .
+Here, the file path is relative to the root of the project.
+The files you include are included as part of the system prompt.

 ### Future

 - Chat